- 30 maart 2023

 Looking at the target of reducing materials use by 50 per cent, in 2020 materials use dipped slightly below the level for reference year 2016.
 In other words, materials use has hardly decreased over the period 2016-2020.
 Note: Food and other renewable materials (e.g. wood) do not currently count towards this target.
 When calculating the environmental impact, however, these materials are included.
 To hit the target of 50 per cent less new material by 2030, Amsterdam’s materials use needs to fall by an average of 1.1 million tons every year from 2020 onward.

-The share of secondary materials in all processed raw materials in Amsterdam was at least 4.3% in 2020.
+The share of secondary materials in all processed raw materials in Amsterdam was at least 4.3 per cent in 2020.
 This figure is regarded as an underestimate, as it is based solely on recycled waste streams.
 Higher-value sources of secondary materials such as direct reuse, repair or refurbishment are still difficult to quantify.
 In addition, we still have no accurate way to measure the strategies at the top of the R ladder: “refuse” (do not consume) and “reduce” (consume the same with less material).
 In addition, there is no information about which proportion of imported material is secondary.
-The percentage of secondary materials in the Dutch economy is estimated at around 16%.
+The percentage of secondary materials in the Dutch economy is estimated at around 16 per cent.